IamSreeman/oldblog/_posts/2020-05-10-views-on-religion.markdown

 image:  01.jpg
 tags:   [Religion]
 ---
-I am an staunch atheist.
+I am a staunch atheist.
 But still I do read about different religions.
 My views on religion are complex.
 In short my views are similar to [Steven Weinberg](https://en.wikipedia.org/wiki/Steven_Weinberg).

 {% highlight markdown %}
 “Religion is an insult to human dignity.
 Without it you would have good people doing good things and evil people doing evil things.